xfekke/api-db-assignment/documentation/automatedTesting.md

 Test if the API correctly handles different HTTP methods (GET, POST, PUT, DELETE) for each endpoint and returns appropriate status codes and responses for each method.

 ### Steps:
 1. Add the correct scripts for the existing requests to check that the status codes are correct.
+201 for POST-requests and 200 for the remaining.
 2. Run each test separately one after the other.

 ### Expected Result